 When is the best time for Seeing Bears?

 Go early in the morning – go on the first tour available.
 We went at 7am and it was an early start but worth it.

-Go on a wet day, if it is raining you have a higher change of seeing bears as they like the rain.
+Go on a wet day, if it is raining you have a higher chance of seeing bears as they like the rain.
 If it is a sunny warm day, you may not see any bears as they do not like warm sunshine.

 The best time of year to go bear spotting is late august to September as they are getting ready to hibernate, so they eat a lot of salmon for the winter months to pass by.